FabioLeitao/python3-lgpd-crowler/README.md

 2. Implement Actual Database Scanning:

 * Connect to real databases using the get\_db\_connection function
-* Scan tables for sensitive data patterns
+* Scan tables for further sensitive data patterns (via some form of regex) eigther collumn name or actual record

 3. Add More Data Types:

-* Expand the PersonalDataPattern class to include more patterns (personal or sensitive data)
+* Expand the PersonalDataPattern class to include more patterns (personal or sensitive data), not hardcoded if feasable
-* Add support for different languages and name formats
+* Add support for different languages and name formats (mostly latin based, but not only, due to the international nature of the target company)
-* Add support for different data base engines, such as MS SQL, Oracle, etc
+* Add support for different data base engines, such as MS SQL, Oracle, etc. (including their connectors, data sets, schemas, etc)
-* Add support for different data inputs types, such as DBF, CSV, XLS, XLSX, ODP, PMDX files
+* Add support for different data inputs types besides BDE, such as DBF, CSV, XLS, XLSX, ODP, PMDX files, emails or forms that might also store personal and/or sensitive data
+* Add support for some sort of API integration (SOAP or REST) to gather such data where available (many systems and/or solutions might already expose data bases for other intentions that might assist us)

 4. Enhance Reporting:

-* Add more detailed statistics to reports
+* Add more detailed statistics to reports based on authoritative feedbacks
-* Include database schema diagrams
+* Include database schema diagrams with forein keys connections, and cross reference of "possible same individual" as data gets unhidden (further indication of risc assestment)